EDUCBA Logo

 Format Control-Group Box

-To group different controls here, we first need to have Radio control which is customized.
+To group different controls here, we first need to have a customized Radio control.

-8. Label – Label works just as a simple sticker.
-Its main purpose is to show the value or text entered in it, as shown below.
+8. Label – The label works just as a simple sticker.
+Its main purpose is to show the value or text entered, as shown below.

 Test Control

 9. Scroll Bar – With this, we can navigate the window up and down as we did in the List button.
-This is how it looks like below.
+This is what it looks like below.

 Scroll Bar 1

 Right-click and select Format Object.
-From there, select the minimum and maximum value and cell link as well.
+From there, select the minimum and maximum value and cell link.

 Format Control -Scroll

-By clicking on the up and down arrow, we will see the change in cell A3, which is our cell link.
+By clicking the up and down arrow, we will see the change in cell A3, our cell link.

 scroll bar